HaleOIC/Cpp-advanced/README.md

 # Effective Cpp

 This repository contains my learning process about the most famous book in C++ field, `Effective C++`, which introduces a lot of coding tricks to my brain.
-It contains six parts:
+It contains the following parts:

 1. Accustoming yourself to C++
 2. Constructor, destructor and assignment operators